Purchases made through my links help support this website, at no additional cost to you. Details.

 If you’ve wanted to create a zine for fun, just do it!

-Give them to friends.
-Sell them (at your website or Etsy, for example).
-Hand them out on the street or at school.
+- Sell them (at your website or Etsy, for example).

-You can approach local artsy stores, gaming stores, etc., to consign (or outright sell) your zines
+- You can approach local artsy stores, gaming stores, etc., to consign (or outright sell) your zines.